samaea/virtual-assistant-workshop/README.md

       ![Botskills Connect](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/botskills-connect.png)

       The template created an [**Azure service called QnA-Maker**](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview) that helps to easily insert "Frequently Asked Questions" websites or files for the bot to make use of and be able to give appropriate answers to questions that are stated in these documents.
 The FaQ files are populated into the QnA-Maker so-called knowledge base.

-You will now update the knowledge base with our Microsoft Ready FaQs stated in a Word document:
+### 2. You will now update the knowledge base with our Microsoft Ready FaQs stated in a Word document

   1. Open an In-Private browsing in Microsoft Edge.
 Download the **Microsoft Ready FaQ** document by navigating to: https://aka.ms/msreadyfaq and input your Microsoft credentials when requested.